SiriusLightning21/fulcrum-startos/instructions.md

 # Fulcrum

-Is a fast and efficient Electrum server that connects to your Bitcoin node, allowing you to use your favorite wallets without relying on public servers.
+Is a fast and efficient Electrum server that connects to your node, allowing you to use your favorite wallets without relying on public servers.

 ## Configuration